sdleffler/laser/README.md

 Intended to eventually be a collection of miscellaneous C-accelerated Lua libraries.
 Documentation is available through LDoc.

+Laser is intended to be compatible with LuaJIT, specifically for use with Love2D.

 Current modules:
 - `bitset`: a C-accelerated bitset type.
 - `globalize`: a little trick to allow Lua modules to quickly infect the global namespace.

+### Installation/Usage

+1. Install luarocks and LuaJIT from the [Torch luajit-rocks repository.](https://github.com/torch/luajit-rocks)
+2. Clone this repository (no `luarocks install` yet, sorry.)
+3. Run `luarocks make`.

+### Tests

+Tests can be run by running `make test`.
+Uses `busted` for testing, and runs busted with `--lua=luajit`.

 ### License